davejachimiak/fuci-travis/README.md

 no default branch is declared, `fuci` will fetch your current local branch.

 To run a specific branch's failures branch, call `fuci` with the branch.
-For example, this will run your failures from the master branch's build on your local code:
+For example, this will run the failures from the latest master build on your local code:
 ```sh
 $ fuci master